confio/credible-chain/README.md

     VotedAt time.Time // when the vote was cast
 }
 ```

+Note that the `Vote` structure is defined in the [main application docs](https://github.com/jpincas/credible-choice/blob/master/README.md#message-design--sms-format)

 We define a set of notaries in the genesis file, and any submitted VoteRecord must be signed by at least one of them.
 If the Identifier was not present, add this record and add the votes to the tally.